-The Hamlet Estate Residential Area designation shall not be provided with piped Regional wastewater services and no allocation of wastewater servicing capacity has been reserved or will be required as part of an approval by Council of a development application in this designation.
+The Hamlet Estate Residential Area designation will-shall not be provided with piped Regional wastewater services and no allocation of wastewater servicing capacity has been reserved or will be required as part of an approval by Council of a development application in this designation.
 Development in these limited areas will therefore proceed on the basis of private wastewater systems and piped water supply subject to the policies of this Plan.

-The uses permitted within the Hamlet Estate Residential Area designation may include:
+The uses permitted within the Hamlet Estate Residential Area designation shall be limited to: may include:

-- a) single detached residential uses; - b) accessory apartments; and, - c) home occupations and cottage industries within single detached dwelling units, subject to the policies of the Halton Hills Official Plan.
-A home occupation use shall not include any adult entertainment uses. - d) Adult entertainment uses shall be prohibited in the Hamlet Estate Residential Area designation.
+- a) single detached residential uses; and,

+- b) secondary suites; and,

+- home occupations and cottage industries within single detached dwelling units, subject to the policies of the Halton Hills Official Plan.
+A home occupation use shall not include any adult entertainment uses.

+Adult entertainment uses shall be prohibited in the Hamlet Estate Residential Area designation.